Florents-Tselai/spat/README.md

-# spat: Redis-like Data Structure Server in Postgres
+# spat: Redis-like in-memory database embedded in Postgres

+Redis is an in-memory database that persists on disk.
+The data model is key-value,
+but many different kind of values are supported:
+Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps

 **spat** is a data structure server embedded in Postgres.
 It offers a Redis-like interface, backed by Postgres Dynamic Shared Memory (DSM).